Part 7

 Small Language Models (SLMs) and Knowledge Distillation

 Small Language Models (SLMs) are compact neural networks designed to perform natural language processing (NLP) tasks with significantly fewer parameters and lower computational requirements than their larger counterparts.
 SLMs aim to deliver robust performance in resource-constrained environments, such as mobile devices or edge computing systems, where efficiency is paramount.
-A
+The

 Why Size Matters: The Impact of Model Scale on Performance and Capabilities in Large Language Models